 The biggest risk is that your exchange may run into problems. in 2013 MtGox fell foul of FinCen money laundering laws and users were unable to withdraw their money in USD.
 Shortly afterward, a hack resulted in the loss of almost $500 million Bitcoins.

 In more recent history the Bitfinex hack once again resulted in traders losing out.
 In August of 2017 attackers made off with $72 million in cryptocurrency.
 Bitfinex then took the step of reducing everyone’s account balance by 37%.
 This meant every user lost something, rather than have individual users lose everything.
 In both cases, traders lost out because they had no protection under the law.

 This risk is too big for many traders but there are alternatives.

 The best option is to use a regulated CFD broker.
 A CFD or Contract for Difference is a popular form of derivatives trading.
 It enables you to speculate on the rising or falling prices of cryptocurrencies.

 The main advantage of a regulated broker is that they comply with standards designed to protect traders.
 Rather than directly owning your cryptocurrency you can instead purchase it on a short or buy position.
 This allows you to enjoy price rises without ever having to own a coin.
 It also ensures you are protected from another MtGox.
-It is important to remember though that your capital is still at risk if the market moves against you.

 How to Pick a CFD Broker to Invest in Cryptocurrencies